 The NIHR Mental Health BioResource is led by the NIHR BioResource Centre Maudsley based at King’s College London (KCL).
 The NIHR Mental Health BioResource is particularly focused on recruiting participants with mental health disorders for understanding the biology of mental illness and improving treatments.
 To date, the NIHR Mental Health BioResource has collaborated with almost 200 researchers to consent almost 42,000 participants diagnosed with disorders ranging from anxiety, psychosis, depression, dementia, autism, ADHD, eating disorders, to sleep disorders as well as population samples.
 Our aim is to transform mental health and to achieve this, we are collaborating with innovative projects which will use online consent and questionnaires to create an extensive resource of biological and phenotypic data which will form part of the NIHR Mental Health BioResource.
-It is led by Dr Gerome Breen, an internationally leading mental health geneticist with extensive experience of collaborative research with national and international research teams, who has published widely in high-impact scientific journals.
+It is led by Professor Gerome Breen, an internationally leading mental health geneticist with extensive experience of collaborative research with national and international research teams, who has published widely in high-impact scientific journals.

-We are also recruiting to one of the largest projects exploring the genetics of depression and anxiety and will be calling for people in England to enrol online for the ‘Genetic Links to Anxiety and Depression’ GLAD study to support future research into both conditions.
-This is through an online recruitment site aiming to support studies exploring the role of genes and environmental factors in the development of depression and anxiety disorders in England.
+The first major online recruitment will be one of the largest ever projects exploring the genetics of depression and anxiety and is calling for people in England to enrol online for the ‘Genetic Links to Anxiety and Depression’ GLAD study to support future research into both conditions.
+It is jointly led by Professor Breen and his co-PI in GLAD, Professor Thalia Eley.
+GLAD uses an online recruitment site aiming to support studies exploring the role of genes and environmental factors in the development of depression and anxiety disorders in England.
 These conditions have a significant impact on quality of life and can be chronic and disabling.
 Increased knowledge about the full spectrum of genes linked to depression and anxiety disorders and how genes and environment interact, will not only help to improve diagnosis but also the ability to offer better/most suitable treatment options.
 Importantly, the extensive phenotypic information will make this resource very useful for other researchers.